 Fullscreen: enter full screen mode.
 Press Ctrl+Alt+Page Down to go back to windowed mode.
 You can also enter full screen mode by pressing Ctrl+Alt+Page Up.

 Fullscreen stretch mode: select the picture mode to use when in full screen mode.

-- Integer scale: scale the emulated display to the largest integer scale amount to fit the host display.
+Integer scale: scale the emulated display to the largest integer scale factor to fit the host display.
 This provides the highest possible picture quality, at the cost of black bars if the host display’s resolution is not divisible by the emulated display’s resolution.

 EGA/(S)VGA settings: contains display settings specific to EGA, VGA and Super VGA video hardware.

-- VGA screen type: select the VGA monitor type to emulate.
-Color, grayscale, amber phosphor, green phosphor and white phosphor monitors can be selected.
+VGA screen type: select the VGA monitor type to emulate.
+Color, Grayscale, Amber, Green and White phosphor monitors can be selected.

-- Grayscale conversion type: select the color-to-grayscale conversion profile to use when a grayscale monitor is selected.
+Grayscale conversion type: select the color-to-grayscale conversion profile (BT.601, BT.709 or Average) to use when a grayscale monitor is selected.